• Skip to primary navigation

 2.2.
 Delete User Profile Registry Entry

-After the User Folder is deleted, you still have to delete the Registry Entry related to the User Profile.
+After the User Folder is deleted, the next step is to delete the Registry Entry related to the User Profile.

-1. Open the Run Command > type regedit and click on OK.
+1. Open the Run Command > type regedit in the Run Command window and click on OK.

 Open Registry Editor Using Windows Run Command

-2. On Registry Editor screen, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList.
+2. On the Registry Editor screen, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList.

 Navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList